Chapter 3 : Chapter 3: Hello, I Love You

 “Why what happened?” said James, stuffing his face with Shepherd’s Pie from behind the juice.
 He was eating very quickly, eager to leave before his body was blasted into a million pieces across the Hall like confetti.

-“Maisy fainted in Muggle Studies t’is all.”
+“Maisy fainted in Muggle Studies.”
 I said nonchalantly.

 “Oh, Christ.
 Is she okay?”
 James said, actually pausing in mid bite.
 “Is Lily okay?
 She’s her best friend after all...”